dmbarbour/wikilon/docs/AboutABC.md

 ### Parallelism

-For scalable parallelism, I propose fork and join annotations together with a *process functions* (PF) concept an asynchronous futures.
+For scalable parallelism, I propose fork and join annotations together with a simple *process functions* (PF) and asynchronous futures concepts.

-        PF          ∃i,o.   [i → (o * PF)]
+        PF i o      [i → (o * (PF i o))]
-        forked PF   ∃i,o.   [i → ((future o) * (forked PF))] {&fork}     ∀e.
-(PF * e) → ((forked PF) * e) {&join}     ∀e.     ((future a) * e) → (a * e)
+        {&fork}     ((PF i o) * e) → ((PF i (future o)) * e) {&join}     ((future a) * e) → (a * e)

-When a forked PF is called, a parallel runtime will immediately return the asynchronous future and the next forked PF as a pair.
-The returned PF encodes the next process state and is available for further calls, effectively enqueuing sequential requests.
-The join operation will synchronize, waiting for the future result to become available.
-Copy, drop, stowage, etc. may also force synchronization, depending on the runtime.
+When a forked PF is called, a parallel runtime can immediately return an asynchronous future result and the next forked PF.
+Synchronization occurs upon attempting to 'join' the future result, and parallelism is achieved by delaying synchronization.
+(Copying a forked PF may also involve synchronization, but in practice should be a non-issue.)
+Returning the 'next' PF effectively allows for stateful processes models.
+Any model of process control signals, message passing, termination, etc. must be represented via the input-output data types.

-A process function can amortize costs of constructing heavy weight processes over its sequence of calls.
-It is possible to use a PF for a single invocation, e.g. to model Haskell style par/seq parallelism.
-But in general, the assumption is heavier processes and control over them.
+Process functions may be implemented with independent heaps, potentially as separate OS level processes, perhaps even distributed across physical nodes.
+The costs of initializing a process can generally be amortized over a series of calls to the process.
+A runtime may freely use heuristic pushback to keep fast producers from running too far ahead of slow consumers, i.e. to control memory overhead.
+PF parallelism can be efficient, scalable, predictable, and should generally be easier to control than Haskell's par/seq parallelism.

-*Note1:* A runtime can use push back mechanisms to ensure fast producer processes don't run too far ahead of slow consumers.
-I.e. the 'immediate' call above may be restricted to a condition where there is sufficient space in a queue.
-Use of push back can be valuable for real-time and embedded systems.
-Pushback can be guided explicitly by additional annotations on our forked PF.
+*Note:* GPGPU and vector processing parallelism will be developed later, and will use an orthogonal basis.

-*Note2:* Parallelism at other scales (especially GPGPU) will be developed later.
+*Aside:* Serialization of process functions with parallelism/futures is non-trivial.
+One must model reconstruction of parallel futures with flexible relationships between processes.

 ### Laziness

 Explicit laziness might be represented using annotations and futures.

-        {&lazy}     ∀e.     ([a → b] * e) → ([a → (future b)] * e)
+        {&lazy}     ([a → b] * e) → ([a → (future b)] * e)
-        {&join}     ∀e.     ((future a) * e) → (a * e)
+        {&join}     ((future a) * e) → (a * e)

-This is used together with the join annotation (cf. Parallelism) to access the value.
-Explicit laziness can serve a useful role in contexts of optimization and partial evaluations.
-The system has clear information that our function is applied to a specific value.
+The join annotation is the same used for parallelism, enabling some opacity regarding the nature of a future.
+With laziness, any value may be wrapped as a future via `[]{&lazy}$`.

-Unlike with implicit laziness, we cannot *transparently* turn lists into infinite data structures or 'tie knots' in recursive data structures.
-In context of Awelon Bytecode, lazy infinite data structures should be avoided in any case.
-It *should* be possible to remove annotations from a correct program without affecting observable program behavior.
+Explicit laziness is much less expressive than implicit laziness.
+But that isn't a bad thing.
+There is no need to deal with cyclic values, tied knots, etc..
+And modeling infinite data structures with laziness should be discouraged anyway, because ideally we can remove annotations without inviting divergence.

-*Note:* For consistent behavior, `future` should be an algebraic type.
-Consequently, `{&lazy}` and `{&fork}` should be algebraic operations.
-This requires special attention to representation and function composition.
+*Note:* Futures, laziness, fork, etc. are algebraic.
+A `{&lazy}{&lazy}` block should return a `(future (future b))` which must in turn be joined *twice* to access the data.
+In the general case, there may be intermediate computations between joins.
+If flag bits are used to represent block attributes, then `[block]{&lazy}{&lazy}` might need to be rewritten as the equivalent function `[[block]{&lazy}vr$c]{&lazy}` to preserve algebraic properties.

 ### Value Sealing